-Whether you are driving in Portugal for the first time or just want a refresher to remind you of the rules here, there are something important things that it is very valuable to know:
+Whether you are driving in Portugal for the first time or just want a refresher to remind you of the rules, there are several important aspects that you should be aware of:

 - Speed limit – typically the speed limit is 50kph in built-up areas, 90kph on open roads and 120kph on motorways

 - Tolls – most motorways are toll roads.
-You can pay at the toll booths using cash or debit/credit card.
-There is an electronic toll paying system that is usually the two lanes on the furthest left (marked with a green V, which stands for Via Verde) – you won’t be subscribed to this so use the other lanes.
-If you forget and go through the wrong lane you can go to a Via Verde office within 48 hours and pay the toll to avoid a fine.
+You can pay at the toll booths using cash or a debit/credit card.
+There is an electronic toll paying system that is usually the two lanes on the furthest left (marked with a green V, which stands for Via Verde) – if not subscribed to this, use the other lanes.
+If you forget and pass through the wrong lane you can go to a Via Verde office within 48 hours and pay the toll to avoid a fine.

 - Filling up – petrol, diesel and LPG are widely available at petrol stations.
-You can pay with a credit card by there is often a small fee to do so.
+You can pay with a credit card but there is often a small fee to do so.